-- 14.7.1 The administration of the Company will be carried out by Northern Trust Global Services SE, UK branch, who will also act as Registrar and Fund Accountant. - 14.7.2 The Registrar's fee is taken from the Scheme Property of the Company.
+- 14.7.1 The administration of the Company will be carried out by Northern Trust Global Services SE, UK branch, who will also act as Registrar and Fund Accountant. - The Registrar's fee is taken from the Scheme Property of the Company.
 The current registration fee is £18 per Shareholder per annum with a minimum of £2,000 per annum and £6 per Shareholder transaction effected through straight-through processing and £19 per Shareholder transaction recorded manually.
-Such fee may be payable to the ACD or to any person who has had the relevant duty delegated to it pursuant to the FCA Rules by the ACD. - 14.7.3 The ACD is responsible for the payment of the fees of the Administrator. - 14.7.4 The charges and expenses associated with the setting up of transactions and any ongoing charges and expenses reasonably and properly incurred in respect of the processing and implementation of electronic transfers will be taken from the Scheme Property of the Company.
+Such fee may be payable to the ACD or to any person who has had the relevant duty delegated to it pursuant to the FCA Handbook by the ACD. - 14.7.3 The ACD is responsible for the payment of the fees of the Administrator.
+The ACD will pay the Administrator's fees from the Annual Management Charge. - 14.7.4 The charges and expenses associated with the setting up of transactions and any ongoing charges and expenses reasonably and properly incurred in respect of the processing and implementation of electronic transfers will be taken from the Scheme Property of the Company.